-SOURCE: Federal Trade Commission https://www.consumer.ftc.gov/articles/0153-choosing-credit-counselor The payment plan should be on a timetable so you know at the start how long it will take to pay off your debt-terms are usually three to five years.
+The payment plan should be on a timetable so you know at the start how long it will take to pay off your debt-terms are usually three to five years.
 Discuss with the counselor the types of debt that can be included-it may include student loans and medical bills as well as credit card debt.
 Make sure that the monthly payment is something you can afford before enrolling in a DMP.

 DMPs have some drawbacks, however.
 You may be required to cut up credit cards and agree to avoid making any charges while you are enrolled-if so, you should have a plan to deal with any emergency that comes up, such as a medical bill or job loss.
 If you do not have any savings, will the payment plan allow you to put any money aside for emergencies?

-If the credit counseling organization fails to make a payment, you are responsible and it will affect your credit history, so check your monthly statements carefully and ensure any rate changes have been applied as well.
-Make sure the statements from the creditors and credit counseling agency agree.
+If the credit counseling organization fails to make a payment, you are responsible and it will affect your credit history.
+Also, check your monthly statements carefully to ensure any rate changes have been applied.
+Make sure the statements from the creditors and credit counseling agency match up.

 Participation in a DMP will appear on your credit record.
 If you drop out, you will lose the repayment terms negotiated with your creditors, including interest rate reductions.

 A DMP is one of three major types of debt consolidation.
 Others are debt consolidation loans and debt settlement.